 3. Data Conversion

-- Analogue Data, Digital Data; Operation and application of analogue to digital, and digital to analogue converters, inputs and outputs, limitations of various types.
+– Analogue Data, Digital Data; Operation and application of analog to digital, and digital to analog converters, inputs, and outputs, limitations of various types.

 4. Data Buses